humanperzeus/Business-Cases-for-AI/README.md

-# Crypto Banter’s Crypto School AI Strategy
+# Crypto School AI Strategy

 As CTO AI for Crypto Banter, I’ve crafted an AI-driven plan to supercharge Crypto School—maximizing money and reputation in the long haul.
 We’re leveraging our team, tools, and affiliate model to dominate crypto education.
 Here’s how we answer the call: *Besides AI agents, what other use cases are valid for Crypto Banter to implement AI in our space?*